By Isis Darios

 “Owners and operators are also being less hesitant about hotel de-flagging.
 With independents, boutique properties and niche concepts occupying an increasingly significant slice of the industry pie, there is a school of thought that suggests the value of the traditional brand alignment is, if not less valuable, perhaps less essential to the success of a given property.”

 Whether you’re actively pursuing an end to your franchise agreement or if that agreement is set to expire, deflagging your hotel it’s a big decision.
 Here’s what you need to consider when evaluating how hotel management software can fuel your success as an independent.

 Property management system – A top priority for hotel deflagging

 The Property Management System (PMS) is one of the most important guest-related technologies provided by branded hotels under franchise agreements.
 When deflagging, a soon-to-be independent hotel must choose its own system to manage its property.

 The right PMS for your property keeps everything in sync so you can have the confidence that you won’t miss anything important.
 Having a cloud-based property management system means that you can log into your PMS even when you’re not physically at the property.
 Look for functionality such as:

-Still, in today’s ever-shifting hospitality market your Property Management System should be more than just a PMS.
-Look for comprehensive software that includes the other features mentioned in the following sections.
+Still, in today’s ever-shifting hospitality market, your Property Management System should be more than just a PMS.
+Look for a comprehensive hospitality platform that includes the other features mentioned in the following sections.